-Burke & Domercq, LLP wishes all in Carlsbad and North County San Diego a peaceful and Happy Thanksgiving.
+Burke & Domercq, APC wishes all in Carlsbad and North County San Diego a peaceful and Happy Thanksgiving.
 The holidays are a time of year when families draw together in gratitude for their blessings and to share time with one another.

 It is also, unfortunately, a season when the cracks in a relationship can become even more apparent.
 Historical data has shown a spike in the filing of divorce paperwork in the first few months of each year after the holiday season is completed.
 Are households simply making nice to get through the holidays in these cases?

 Perhaps, but this can actually be helpful in a way many would not expect.
 One of the best pieces of advice we can provide regarding a divorce in Carlsbad or North County is this: